-Engine misfire codes are another common reason for the check engine light to come on.
-This is one of the more serious diagnostic codes that a vehicle computer can set.
+Engine misfire codes are another common reason for check engine lights to come on.
+This is one of the more serious diagnostic codes a vehicle computer can set.

-Rotten gas mileage and failed emission testing are a couple side effects just to name a few.
-Note that multiple codes might be set in your computers memory due to the rich air fuel mixture caused by a cylinder not firing properly causes rich exhaust.
+Rotten gas mileage and failed emission testing are a couple side effects, just to name a few.
+In fact, multiple codes might set in the computers memory if the engine has a miss.
+A cylinder not firing properly causes rich exhaust.
 This imbalance is detected by the O2 sensor.

 A P0308 would set for cylinder number eight.
-If you have set a code for a misfire on a particular cylinder consider yourself lucky.
+If you set codes for a misfire on a particular cylinder, consider yourself lucky.
 The problem is much easier to track down then if you set the random misfire code.

 First thing was to clear the code and do a road-test.
 It ran poorly and the light came back on within about 2 miles.
 Next I checked for technical service bulletins.
 I found only one related to engine misfire codes.

 It turned out to be exactly what was going on with this car.
-The automotive technical service bulletin stated that the affected model years for the Nissan Ultima are 1995 through 1998 equipped with the four-cylinder engine.
+The automotive technical service bulletin targeted, 1995 - 1998 model years for the Nissan Altima equipped with the four-cylinder engine.

 The spark plug tubes and rubber seals have a vent to let moisture out.
 Moisture is created from the temperature differential of a heating and cooling engine against the outside air.

-I pulled the number one spark plug wire and saw that the tube was filled with water.
+I pulled the number one spark plug wire and saw the tube filled with water.
 The little check valve vent in the rubber boot that seals against the valve cover was stuck closed.

 These original equipment spark plug wires were about 10 years old and had close to 100,000 miles on them.
-Nissan makes a fantastic product but nothing in the automotive business will last forever.
+Nissan makes a fantastic product, but nothing in the automotive business will last forever.

 The lesson to be learned from my experience with this Nissan check engine light is that no matter how complicated the vehicle becomes in most cases the failures are located in the most basic systems on the vehicle.